 France - The government closed tax loopholes.
 It withdrew economic stimulus measures.
 It increased taxes on corporations and the wealthy.

 Germany - The German government cut subsidies to parents.
 It eliminated 10,000 government jobs and raised taxes on nuclear power.

 United States - Although it was never called by the name "austerity measures," proposals to reduce the U.S. national debt took center stage in 2011.
 A stalemate over these austerity measures led to the U.S. debt crisis.
 Spending cuts and tax increases became an issue.
 Congress refused to approve the Fiscal Year 2011 budget in April 2011, almost shutting down the government.
 It averted disaster by agreeing on mild spending cuts.

 In July, Congress threatened to default on the U.S. debt by not raising the debt ceiling.
-It again averted disaster when the two parties agreed to a bipartisan Commission to study the matter.
+It again averted disaster when the two parties agreed to a bipartisan commission to study the matter.
 Congress also imposed a budget sequestration if nothing was resolved.
-This mandatory 10 percent budget cut would occur, along with tax hikes, in a situation known as the fiscal cliff.
+This mandatory 10% budget cut would occur, along with tax hikes, in a situation known as the fiscal cliff.
 Congress resolved it with a last-minute agreement.
-It delayed sequestration, raised taxes on the wealthy, and allowed a 2 percent payroll tax credit to expire.
+It delayed sequestration, raised taxes on the wealthy, and allowed a 2% payroll tax credit to expire.

-Despite their intentions, austerity measures tend to worsen debt.
-That’s because they reduce economic growth.
+Despite their intentions, austerity measures worsen debt and slow economic growth.
 In 2012, the IMF released a report that stated the eurozone's austerity measures may have slowed economic growth and worsened the debt crisis.
 But the EU defended the measures.
 It said they restored confidence in how countries were managed.
 For example, Italy's budget-cutting calmed worried investors, who then accepted a lower return for their risk.
 Italy's bond yields dropped.
 The country found it easier to roll over short-term debt.